ccipd/DL-kidneyhistologicprimitives/README.md

 5) Arteries/Arterioles
 6) Peritubular Capillaries

-Multiple DL networks has been developed using biopsy images on multiple stains such as H&E, PAS, Trichrome and Silver.
+Multiple DL networks have been developed using biopsy images on multiple stains such as H&E, PAS, Trichrome and Silver.